Block Inc. (SQ) Shares Down Despite Recent Market Volatility

 SQ’s Market Performance

-The stock of Block Inc. (SQ) has seen a 5.06% increase in the past week, with a -3.96% drop in the past month, and a 24.87% gain in the past quarter.
-The volatility ratio for the week is 4.34%, and the volatility levels for the past 30 days are at 4.23% for SQ.
-The simple moving average for the last 20 days is -2.83% for SQ stock, with a simple moving average of 9.88% for the last 200 days.
+SQ’s stock has seen a 1.72% increase for the week, with a -5.57% drop in the past month and a 23.46% gain in the past quarter.
+The volatility ratio for the week is 4.32%, and the volatility levels for the past 30 days are at 4.29% for Block Inc. The simple moving average for the last 20 days is 0.56% for SQ stock, with a simple moving average of 11.87% for the last 200 days.

 Analysts’ Opinion of SQ